circular-o/circular/docs/getting-started/installation.md

 <o-tab-panel name="autoloader">

-The experimental autoloader is the easiest and most efficient way to use Shoelace.
-A lightweight script watches the DOM for unregistered Shoelace elements and lazy loads them for you — even if they're added dynamically.
+The experimental autoloader is the easiest and most efficient way to use %LIBRARY_NAME%.
+A lightweight script watches the DOM for unregistered %LIBRARY_NAME% elements and lazy loads them for you — even if they're added dynamically.

 While convenient, autoloading may lead to a [Flash of Undefined Custom Elements](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/).
 The linked article describes some ways to alleviate it.